Die PARTEI

-(Party for Labour, Rule of Law, Animal Protection, Promotion of Elites and Grassroots Democratic Initiative), or Die PARTEI (The PARTY), is a German political party.
+Die Partei für Arbeit, Rechtsstaat, Tierschutz, Elitenförderung und basisdemokratische Initiative ("The Party for Labour, Rule of Law, Animal Protection, Promotion of Elites and Grassroots Democratic Initiative"), or Die PARTEI ("The PARTY"), is a German political party.
 It was founded in 2004 by the editors of the German satirical magazine Titanic.
 It is led by Martin Sonneborn.
 In the 2014 European Parliament election, the party won a seat, marking the first time that a satirical party has won a seat to the European Parliament.
-With the 2019 European Parliament election the party gained a second seat, held by Nico Semsrott.
+With the 2019 European Parliament election, the party gained a second seat, held by Nico Semsrott.
+The party kept these two seats at the 2024 European Parliament election.

 Name

-Partei für Arbeit, Rechtsstaat, Tierschutz, Elitenförderung und basisdemokratische Initiative ("Party for Labour, Rule of Law, Animal Protection, Promotion of Elites and Grassroot-Democratic Initiative") is a backronym for PARTEI, the German word for party.
+Partei für Arbeit, Rechtsstaat, Tierschutz, Elitenförderung und basisdemokratische Initiative ("Party for Labour, Rule of Law, Animal Protection, Promotion of Elites and Grassroots Democratic Initiative") is a backronym for PARTEI, the German word for party.
 The phrase die Partei ("the party") is evocative of totalitarian parties—such as the SED (the former ruling party of East Germany) or the Nazi Party—and is thus a tongue-in-cheek reference to the ostensibly totalitarian ambitions of its founders.
 This is exploited and parodied in advertising in which the SED party hymn, Die Partei hat immer recht (The Party is always right) is played.
-Note that the actual text of the song starts with "Die Partei, die Partei, die hat immer recht" (The party, the party is always right) which when spoken can alternatively be parsed as "Die Partei "Die PARTEI", die hat immer recht" (The party "Die PARTEI" it is always right).
+Note that the actual text of the song starts with "Die Partei, die Partei, die hat immer recht" (The party, the party is always right) which when spoken can alternatively be parsed as "Die Partei 'Die PARTEI', die hat immer recht" (The party "Die PARTEI" it is always right).